-Tin plating is the deposition of tin onto another material’s surface, both ferrous and non-ferrous, in order to provide increased protection from harsh conditions.
+Tin plating is the deposition of tin onto another material’s surface, both ferrous and non-ferrous, to provide increased protection from harsh conditions.
 Tin is defined as a silver-colored metallic element that is used in many alloys for its advantageous characteristics.
-Some of these beneficial characteristics of tin, particularly as a plating material, include its non-toxicity, high ductility and high corrosion-resistance.
+Some of these beneficial characteristics of tin, particularly as a plating material, include non-toxicity, high ductility, and high corrosion resistance.

 The two most common materials tin is used as a protective coating for are nickel and copper.
 However, tin plating cannot be used as a protective coating for steel.